Fishing for Quarters – Remembering arcades

 Being a kid of the Eighties and Nineties, I spent a ton of time feeding quarters into arcade games.
 We at videolamer may rain praise upon our little console buddies but we rarely talk about their much larger, and these days dumber, brothers, the arcade machines.
 If it were not for these coin-gobbling behemoths, consoles would not exist.
 There would be no Pac-Man to munch on stuff, missiles to command, or Tron…to do whatever it is that Tron does.

 We owe a lot to these big guys and sadly, like all overly-huge things such as woolly mammoths, dinosaurs, Sony, the RIAA, and The Ultimate Warrior, they are becoming extinct.
 Not many people visit arcades these days, and for good reason.
-What was once a bustling, multi-genre industry has deteriorated into a handful of companies making fighting games, shooting games, racing games, and beat games. → I regret learning to read.
+What was once a bustling, multi-genre industry has deteriorated into a handful of companies making fighting games, shooting games, racing games, and beat games.
+Consider this my tribute to a more innocent and carefree time.

 60…45 Reasons to own a PSP